International humanitarian law and policy on

-To ensure that nuclear weapons are never used again and are completely eliminated, the Movement calls on states to join the ban treaty and to fulfil their long-standing nuclear disarmament obligations and commitments.
+To ensure that nuclear weapons are never used again and are completely eliminated, the Movement calls on states to join the TPNW and to fulfil their long-standing nuclear disarmament obligations and commitments.
+Stressing that it is extremely doubtful that nuclear weapons could ever be used in accordance with the principles and rules of international humanitarian law, the Movement is working towards their elimination (2022 Council of Delegates Resolution).

 Banning nuclear weapons is justified on humanitarian, moral and legal grounds.
 Nuclear weapons are the most destructive weapons ever created and their testing and use would have catastrophic humanitarian consequences.